 For a Meraki device to upgrade to the latest firmware, the device simply needs to be connected to the Internet to reach the Meraki cloud.
-The firmware upgrade window can be specified on the Network-wide settings page for an MR access point network or on the Alerts and administration page for an MX security appliance or MS switch network.
-If an upgrade is scheduled, the network administrators will receive an email notification approximately two weeks prior to an upgrade.
+The firmware upgrade window can be specified on the Network-wide > Configure > General page.
+If an upgrade is scheduled, the network administrators will receive an email notification approximately one week prior to an upgrade.
 Administrators can choose to reschedule the upgrade for up to one month, or perform it manually via the Dashboard on the same page where the firmware upgrade window is configured.
 If no further action is taken, the upgrade will be scheduled within the firmware upgrade window specified by the network administrator(s).

 The device's local status page shows whether an upgrade is in progress.
 The length of time required to download the new firmware will vary depending on internet speed at the site.
 When the firmware has downloaded and the upgrade is complete, the device will reboot.

 The device will continue to function and serve clients while downloading the new firmware, though clients will be disconnected when the device reboots.
 After the reboot, the device will ensure that internet connectivity and cloud connectivity are still working properly.
 If they are not, it will revert to the previous firmware.

 Frequently Asked Questions (FAQ)